at15/hadoop-spark-perf/README.md

 # hadoop-spark-perf

-Hadoop and Spark CPU performance Benchmark (Separatedly)
+Hadoop and Spark CPU performance Benchmark (Separately)

 This benchmark focuses on collecting CPU performance and scaling down input size while keeping the same characteristics.
-It does not try to compare overall performance.
+It does not try to monitor nor compare overall performance.

-- [Environment Setup](provision) Local cluster setup using Vagrant
+- [Environment Setup](provision) Local cluster and single setup using Vagrant
 - [Web UI](web) Dashboard linking to other Admin UI
 - [Process manager](apm) Control process, perf etc.
 - [Specification](doc/spec.md) What is measured